ileddigital/Open-Sauce/Pineapple Scotch.md

 #Roasted Pineapple Scotch

-A spicy, smoky hot sauce experiment written for open sauce github project on 11th May 2020.
+A spicy, smoky hot sauce experiment written for the open sauce github project on 11th May 2020.

 Makes a small jar, approx 200ml finished hot sauce.